maruware/swagger2/README.md

 ## Benefits

 * Fast.
-Pre-compiled regular expressions and code generation used to validate the inputs and outputs of Swagger 2.0 operations qt run-time.
+Pre-compiled regular expressions and code generation used to validate the inputs and outputs of Swagger 2.0 operations at run-time.
 * Typed.  swagger2 is implemented in TypeScript 1.8+, including a fully annotated TypeScript definition of the Swagger 2.0 document object.
 Makes working with Swagger objects more pleasant in the IDE of your choosing (WebStorm, Atom, etc).